Allocation of Parental Responsibilities

 - Physical or sexual abuse towards the child

 - Involvement in the injury or death of another child

 - Involvement in previous cases of neglect or dependency

 - Termination of parental rights ordered in another state or involving another child

 What Does Declaring A Parent Unfit Mean?

 It is a false belief that if a parent is declared unfit that they will relinquish all rights and parenting time of their children.
 The family courts of Colorado will examine each case individually to determine what the best interest of the child is and what the situation with the unfit parent is.
 In some rare cases, parenting rights may be revoked or all visitations may be supervised and overnights or being alone with the child may not be an option.
 To learn more about your rights and what your circumstances mean, connect with a family lawyer in Arapahoe County who is invested in what’s best for your family, connect with the Law Offices of Kelli J. Malcolm today.

-Be mindful of what your children are thinking and feeling during your divorce and pay attention to what they are not saying.
-Some common questions that kids ask regarding divorce and custody include:
+Be mindful of what your children are thinking and feeling during your divorce or allocation of parental responsibilities and pay attention to what they are not saying.
+Some common questions that kids ask regarding custody include:

 - What did I do wrong?

 - If they don’t love each other any more, do they still love me?